-Completed. - 20.
-Recommends that Information Technology policies should be developed for the new institution which align with USG requirements regarding technology and clearly communicate the acceptable use of technology resources for the consolidated institution. - 21.
-Recommends (in partnership with Procurement) developing an IT procurement process which serves as a clear entry-point for IT purchases at the consolidated institution. - 22.
+In process no concerns. - 20.
+Recommends that Information Technology policies should be developed for the new institution which align with USG requirements regarding technology and clearly communicate the acceptable use of technology resources for the consolidated institution.
+In process no concerns. - 21.
+Recommends (in partnership with Procurement) developing an IT procurement process which serves as a clear entry-point for IT purchases at the consolidated institution.
+In process no concerns. - 22.
 Recommends providing Security Education, Training and Awareness to students, faculty and staff of the new university which align with USG security training requirements.

-- 23. Recommends implementing a system scanning and remediation process which will increase security of IT systems campus-wide. - 24.
-Recommends retaining existing VOIP systems for east and west campuses with no change at this time. - 25.
-Recommends that IT Services collaborate with Human Resources to develop policy and procedures which validate logical and physical access during hiring, role changes, and separation.
+- 23. Recommends implementing a system scanning and remediation process which will increase security of IT systems campus-wide.

+In process no concerns. - 24.
+Recommends retaining existing VOIP systems for east and west campuses with no change at this time.

+25. Recommends that IT Services collaborate with Human Resources to develop policy and procedures which validate logical and physical access during hiring, role changes, and separation.